-When you don’t need a forklift on a regular basis, it can be tempting to save money for a rental by borrowing a forklift.
+When you don’t need a forklift on a regular basis, it can be tempting to save money for a rental and borrow a forklift.
 If you own a forklift, it’s also understandable that you would want to help a neighbor with their quick lifting need.
 But, using a forklift owned by another business puts both companies at risk for a financial liability.

 Training & Experience